Valdes-Tresanco-MS/gmx_MMPBSA/README.md

                   [-lm <Structure File>] [-ls <Structure File>] [-li <Index File>] [-lg index] [-lt [TRJ [TRJ ...]]] [-make-mdins] [-use-mdins] [-rewrite-output]

-gmx_MMPBSA is an effort to bring Amber's MMPBSA.py functionalities and more to Gromacs users.
+gmx_MMPBSA is an effort to bring in Amber's MMPBSA.py functionalities and more to Gromacs users.
 This program is based on Amber's MMPBSA.py and essentially works as such. gmx_MMPBSA minimizes compatibility-related issues since it will process any Gromacs files compatible with the Gromacs in the path.